-Upon retiring, all retirees, including faculty, professionals and classified staff continue to enjoy the following benefits and privileges:
+Upon retiring, faculty and professional staff continue to enjoy the following benefits and privileges:

 - 1. Priority for teaching on a part-time basis for emeriti faculty depending on departmental needs and academic preparation; - 2.
 Participation in emeriti social functions hosted by the president; - 3.
-Participation in Commencement, Honors Convocation, Transformations, the President's Opening Meeting, and other special events; - 4.
-Continued use of the SUNY ID card: - 5.
+Participation in Commencement, Honors Convocation, Scholars' Day, the College's Opening Meeting, and other special events; - 4.
+Continued use of the SUNY ID card; - 5.
 Access to all facilities that are free to full-time employees; - 6.
-Access to campus email, myRedDragon and the library; - 7.
+Access to the library; - 7.
 Membership in fee-based facilities (e.g., fitness centers), for the same amount paid by full-time employees; - 8.
 Purchase of a campus parking permit for the same fee paid by full-time employees; - 9.
-Participation in special travel programs available to the university; - 10.
-Campus workspace for emeriti faculty in an office, laboratory, or the library, as available; - 11.
+Participation in special travel programs available to the College; - 10.
+Campus work space for emeriti faculty in an office, laboratory, or the library, as available; - 11.
 Eligibility to apply for research grants; - 12.
 Participation in computer and technology workshops as well as other faculty development workshops, on a space-available basis; and, - 13.
-Eligibility to audit courses at the university.
+Eligibility to audit courses at the College.

-220.11 CODE OF ETHICS
+220.10 CODE OF ETHICS

-1. The faculty member recognizes the special responsibilities which derive from a commitment to the advancement of knowledge and realizes that one's primary responsibility is to seek and state the truth as one sees it.
+- 1. The faculty member recognizes the special responsibilities which derive from a commitment to the advancement of knowledge and realizes that one's primary responsibility is to seek and state the truth as one sees it.
 To this end the faculty member devotes the energy to develop and improve scholarly competence and accepts the obligation to exercise critical self-discipline and judgment in using, extending, and transmitting knowledge.
 The faculty member practices intellectual honesty and works for an environment conducive to intellectual honesty.
-Although the faculty member may follow subsidiary interests, these interests must never hamper or compromise freedom of inquiry.

-- 2. As a teacher, the faculty member encourages students to pursue learning freely, holding before them the best scholarly standards of the discipline.
+Although the faculty member may follow subsidiary interests, these interests must never hamper or compromise freedom of inquiry. - 2.
+As a teacher, the faculty member encourages students to pursue learning freely, holding before them the best scholarly standards of the discipline.
 The faculty member demonstrates respect for the student as an individual and adheres to the proper role as intellectual guide and counselor.
 The faculty member makes every reasonable effort to foster honest academic conduct and to evaluate students' performance fairly and equitably.
 The faculty member respects the nature of the relationship between educator and student.
 One avoids exploiting students for private advantage and freely acknowledges assistance from them.
-The faculty member works to promote and to protect the academic freedom of students. - 3.
-As a colleague, the faculty member has obligations that derive from common membership in the community of scholars and educators.
-One respects and defends the free inquiry of those associates and works for an environment which stimulates free inquiry.
-In the exchange of criticism and ideas the faculty member shows due respect for the opinions of others, acknowledging academic debts and striving to be just in the professional judgment of colleagues.
-One accepts responsibility for the governance of the university. - 4.
-As a member of the university faculty, the faculty member seeks above all to be an effective teacher and scholar.
-One works to make SUNY Cortland a community of learning.
-As a citizen engaged in a profession that depends upon freedom for its health and integrity, the faculty member works to promote conditions of free inquiry and to further public understanding of academic freedom.
+The faculty member works to promote and to protect the academic freedom of students.